javapathshala/old/_posts/2016-01-27-domaindrivendesign.md

 ---
+layout: single
 title: "Domain Driven Design"
 comments: true
-tags: Design Architecture
+tags: Design Architecture Architects
-categories: Design Architecture
+categories: Design Architecture Architects
 ---

 - Domain-driven way of building software should appeal to everyone – after all that software is being built for the benefit of that domain, not for the benefit of architects, developers or QAs.